 Use Virgo to find books in UVA libraries.
 A simple title/author search usually works – ask the Reference Desk if you can’t find what you need.
-Our Student Delivery Service will pick up books for you from other UVA libraries and deliver them to the Law Library’s Circulation Desk (allow 2-3 days for up to two items at a time).
+Use the 'Request Item' button to have books sent over from other UVA libraries and pick them up at the Law Library’s Circulation Desk (allow 2-3 days for transit).

 When UVA doesn't have what you need...